 At the state level, the NC Legislature may choose to make state-wide requirements that could potentially supersede the regulations that are in place throughout Charlotte, and other cities in NC such as Raleigh and Greensboro.
 Requiring helmets and liability insurance would be a step in the right direction as far as additional regulations that need to be implemented.
 The timing of these regulations should also be in a timely manner before too many people are seriously injured with injuries and damages that could be limited under the proper types of government oversight.
 As the use and regulation of e-scooters continues to evolve, the effects of the current rules will have to be consistently looked at if we truly expect them to have a significant impact.

 Auger & Auger Law Firm is an injury law firm that handles cases related to car, truck, motorcycle and tractor trailer accidents, as well as other types of injury cases.
 Our firm focuses on helping people that have been injured because of the negligence of others.
 If you or someone that you know has been injured in a scooter, car, truck or any other type of accident involving a vehicle, give us a call.
-We will provide a free case evaluation to see how we can help.
+Our scooter accident lawyers in Charlotte will provide a free case evaluation to see how we can help.
 Our phones are answered 24 hours per day, every day of the year.
 Please call our office at (855) 971-1114.